atlassian-labs/react-resource-router/docs/api/hooks.md

 };
 ```

+## createRouterSelector

 If you are worried about `useRouter` re-rendering too much, you can create custom router hooks using selectors that will trigger a re-render only when the selector output changes.
-To access/manipulate path or query parameters we still suggest to use `usePathParam` or `useQueryParam`, as they provide a simplified interface for that data.
+To access/manipulate path or query parameters we still recommend using `usePathParam` or `useQueryParam`, as they provide a simplified interface for that url data.
-Also note that this utility will only return state, not actions.
+Also note that this utility will only return state, without actions.
 To access actions, combine it with [useRouterActions](#userouteractions).

 ```js
 import { createRouterSelector } from 'react-resource-router';